UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

     |- fixtures/                # The home for any fixtures/test data for the project.
     |- unit/                    # The home for all unit tests across the project.
     |- integration/             # The home for all integration tests across the project.

+|- scripts/                     # Utlity type scripts.
+E.g. bootstrap job

-|- manage.py                    # The main entrypoint into the app.
+|- manage.py                    # The main entrypoint into the Django app.
-|- Dockerfile                   # The dockerfile for the app.
-The entrypoint is pointed to the manage.py file above.
+|- Dockerfile                   # The multi-stage dockerfile for the application
 ```

 >Note that the `metrics.api` is the primary django app to which everything is wired into.